noanonkes/Hallucination-Detection-in-LLMs/graph/README.md

---use-cuda: Enable GPU acceleration if available (default: False) --output_dir <output_directory>: Specify the path to save model weights (default: "../weights/") --path <path_to_data>: Set the path to the data folder (default: "../data/") --pt-epoch <epoch_number>: Specify the epoch to use for the embedder weights (default: 998) --k <value>: Define the value of k in kNN (default: 5)
+--use-cuda: Enable GPU acceleration if available (default: False) --output_dir <output_directory>: Specify the path to save model weights (default: "../weights/") --path <path_to_data>: Set the path to the data folder (default: "../data/") --k <value>: Define the value of k in kNN (default: 5)
 --combined: Use both train and validation datasets (default: False)
 --full: Utilize train and validation datasets, and test on the train dataset (default: False)